google/WebFundamentals/src/content/en/shows/cds/2013/build-mobile-apps-with-chrome-webview.md

 We all know the problems that developers have had in the past building for WebView:  Limited HTML5 features, no debugging tools, no build tools.
 With the introduction of a [Chromium powered WebView](/chrome/mobile/docs/webview/overview) in Android 4.4 (KitKat) developers now have a huge range of new tools at their disposal to build great native apps using the WebView.

 The WebView supports full [remote debugging](/chrome-developer-tools/docs/remote-debugging#debugging-webviews) with the same tools you use for Chrome.
 You can also take your trusted web development workflow with Grunt and integrate that into your native stack tooling via Gradle.
-Further merging worlds, there's a clever trick to use the Chrome DevTools to test your native code from Javascript.
+Further merging worlds, there's a clever trick to use the Chrome DevTools to test your native code from JavaScript.

 [Slides: Build Mobile Apps using the Chrome WebView](https://gauntface.com/presentations/chrome-dev-summit-2013/chrome-webview/)